saltudelft/ml4se/README.md

 - **The Adverse Effects of Code Duplication in Machine Learning Models of Code** (2019), Onward!
 2019, Allamanis, Miltiadis, et al. [[pdf]](https://dl.acm.org/doi/pdf/10.1145/3359591.3359735)

+## Empirical Studies
+- **Thinking Like a Developer?
+Comparing the Attention of Humans with Neural Models of Code**, ASE'21, Paltenghi, M. & Pradel, M.
+- **An Empirical Study of Transformers for Source Code**, FSE'21, Chirkova, N., & Troshin, S.
+- **An Empirical Study on the Usage of Transformer Models for Code Completion**, MSR'21, Ciniselli, Matteo, et al.

 ## Surveys

 - **Deep Learning & Software Engineering: State of Research and Future Directions** (2020), arxiv 2020, Devanbu, Prem, et al. [[pdf]](https://arxiv.org/pdf/2009.08525.pdf)